Skip to main

 Disability Resource Center (DRC) Accommodations

 The Disability Resource Center (DRC) seeks to facilitate an environment of inclusion and accessibility.
 The DRC provides students who have disabilities the resources needed to establish an equal opportunity for academic success.
 To receive accommodations, students meet with and provide medical documentation to the DRC staff.
-The DRC determines the accommodations necessary for each student and provides the student with a letter specifying the required accommodations.
-The student must give the letter to the course instructor to receive the accommodations which must be provided in a way that respects the student’s privacy and confidentiality.
+The DRC determines the accommodations necessary for each student and provides with a letter specifying the required accommodations through the AIM portal.
+Faculty must read and acknowledge each letter of accommodation for each student.
+The Disability Resource Center (DRC) will launch the Course Flexibility Plan (CFP) replacing traditional flexibility forms making it easier to manage accommodation plans for students with disability-related flexibility needs.
+Guidance for instructors is available here.

 For questions regarding accommodations, please see the DRC website or contact the DRC at 859-257-2754.

-Academic Ombud Services receives frequent inquiries regarding Prep Week.
-These rules apply to all students, professional, graduate, and undergraduate.
+The rules regarding Prep Days apply to all students, professional, graduate, and undergraduate.
 As a reminder:

 Reading Days

-The Senate Council defined April 25 and 26 as Reading Days.
+The Administrative Regulations define August 10 and 11 as Reading Days.
 Reading days are not academic holidays.
-The current Prep Week restrictions apply to Reading Days.
-Additional restrictions apply to Reading Days, including:
+The Prep Days restrictions apply to Reading Days with additional restrictions, including:

-• "No required class meetings" or, more generally, no "required interactions" (SR 9.1).
+• "No required class meetings" or, more generally, no "required interactions."

 • No assignments or presentations can be due.